ekansh-gupta-2008/thapar-journey/README.md

 **German:**

-- Language Transfer and Easy German (Slow German) already complete as of Week 7/8 — no new milestones this week
+- Language Transfer and Easy German already complete as of Week 7/8
 - Duolingo: 15 min nightly maintained

 **What I learned this week:** The earlier broken versions traced back to not using offset planes properly — sketches and sweep paths weren't anchored to the right reference planes, which is what caused the arm-through-disc geometry error.
 Getting offset planes right was the actual fix, not just redoing the sketches.